barvol/Config/MacOS program.md

 Key
 ===============

-1. Copy RSA to folder and change permission
+1. Copy RSA to folder and modify permission
 2.